Undivided Resources

 Featured image

-In other words: Planning for the thing that you know is gonna happen but that you don’t want to ever think about happening...
+In other words, setting up a special needs trust is planning for the thing that you know is gonna happen but that you don’t want to ever think about happening.

 No one but you has any clue how stressful it is to manage a family when you have a child with disabilities.
 As the parent of a child with disabilities, I know that an outside observer or even other family and friends cannot possibly have any idea what I deal with on a daily basis.
 Where do I even begin?
 Doctors’ appointments, therapy, medication, health insurance, SCHOOL, any activity that requires leaving the house for any period of time, curiosity from other people, getting the child out of bed and dressed in the morning, getting the child bathed and back into bed at night — just the volume of things that require careful planning and management (that for other people are often routine or mundane) can be absolutely staggering.
 Add to this thinking through what would happen if you weren’t around?
 No, thank you.
 Nice no to that.